[This article was first published in October 2019 and has been updated and revised.]

-And, if you've purchased a new mattress recently and your old one is still around, you need a good mattress disposal solution.
-But simply taking it to the dump may not be an option.
+So, if you've purchased a new mattress over the holidays and your old one is still around, you need a good mattress disposal solution.
+But taking it to the dump is not your best - or only - option.

 One major contributing factor to sleep quality is having the right mattress.
 As most people realize as adults, this can drastically improve your quality of sleep.
 In fact, a good mattress can help you sleep throughout the night, and studies have shown that the better you sleep, the better you’ll function the following day.